olivernewth/newth-quartz/content/Learning/Knowledge Management Systems.md

 3. Make connections liberally
 4. Review and update regularly

-Remember: The best system is one you'll actually use consistently.
+Remember: The best system is one you'll :star: _actually use consistently_.